the-deep-learners/study-group/weekly-work/week13/README.md

 ---
 ## Up Next

-For our next session, the recommended preparatory work is wrapping up viewing the CS224N lectures, i.e.:
+For our next session, the recommended preparatory work is ...:

 1. text
 2. text